ArtyIF/aacc/README.md

 A very work-in-progress car controller.
 Includes a very basic demo.

 This branch makes AACC plugin-based.
 It's very work-in-progress.
-If you need a car controller now, check out the `master` branch.
+If you need a car controller now, check out the `main` branch.
 You will still need to work on it a bit, however.

 **NOTE**: please pay attention to the `attribution.txt` files in the